Iglesia ni Cristo chapel, F. Manalo-San Juan: History

 The church administration was searching for a suitable location for the central office for the growing Iglesia ni Cristo under the leadership of Felix Y. Manalo.
-In 1925 the church administration moved from Tondo, Manila to San Juan which is then a municipality of Rizal to accommodate more rooms for the church officers.
-Before the current site at Riverside, the San Juan Central Office was located at 42.
-Broadway Avenue, New Manila, San Juan (Now part of Quezon City).
-Pasugo: God's Message Magazine, which was established in 1939, began also there.
-The Second World War prompted the Church Administration and Executive Minister's Family to transfer the Offices and Residences to the congregation of Tayuman in Santa Cruz Manila to prevent sequestering the Church by Japanese Forces, remaining there until 1947.
-The Locale Congregation of Riverside was established in 1948 when the Church Administration purchased a parcel of land on the area of Riverside Street, Bo.
-Maytunas, San Juan, land on which the Church planned not just for the building of a huge chapel but also for the Church's administrative offices, and its first chapel was just miles away from its future premises.
+In 1925 the church administration moved from Tondo, Manila to San Juan, which was then a municipality of Rizal to accommodate more rooms for the church officers.
+Before the current site at Riverside, the San Juan Central Office was located at 42 Broadway Avenue, New Manila, San Juan (now part of Quezon City).
+Pasugo: God's Message Magazine, which was established in 1939, also began there.
+The Second World War prompted the Church Administration and Executive Minister's Family to transfer the Offices and Residences to the congregation of Tayuman in Santa Cruz, Manila to prevent sequestering the Church by Japanese forces, remaining there until 1947.
+The Locale Congregation of Riverside was established in 1948 when the Church Administration purchased a parcel of land on the area of Riverside Street, Barrio Maytunas, San Juan, land on which the Church planned not just for the building of a huge chapel but also for the Church's administrative offices, and its first chapel was just miles away from its future premises.

 In early 1950s, Manalo hired architect Juan Nakpil to design the main house of worship, central office building and the Pastoral House which became home to Manalo and his family.
 The complex features sculptures by Francesco Monti, lush gardens and landscapes and a futuristic water tank.

 The main chapel, simultaneously completed with adjacent buildings, was then the largest among the chapels of the church.
 It was patterned on theaters on which architect Nakpil worked.

 Some of the historical events happened in the complex, like the election of council of ministers to Eraño Manalo as the successor of his father, Felix.
 In 1963, the last structure built inside the complex was the mausoleum-memorial of Felix Manalo, which was designed by architect Carlos A. Santos-Viola, the brother-in-law of architect Nakpil.
-In 1968 the Central Administration of the Church and its Departments were relocated to the FGM Building along Gil Puyat Avenue, Makati Central Business District, while construction was going on in Quezon City on the site of the current offices in Diliman, which would be opened years later.
+In 1968, the Central Administration of the Church and its Departments were relocated to the FGM Building along Gil Puyat Avenue in Makati, while the construction of Iglesia ni Cristo Central Temple in Quezon City was ongoing, until the latter was opened few years later.

-Currently It is one of the oldest Locale Congregations of Metro Manila East and one of the Church's two Worship Buildings in the City of San Juan.
+Currently, it is one of the oldest Locale Congregations of Metro Manila East and one of the Church's two Worship Buildings in the city of San Juan.